AnatoliiPotapov/seq2seq_toy_problem/README.md

 # seq2seq_toy_problem
-Learning to reverse words in sentence using various Seq2Seq architectures.
+Learning to reverse words in sentence using Seq2Seq.
 (Last problem in ud730)